Everyone is doing CrossFit nowadays.

 They have done an excellent job of creating a bunch of exercises–especially lifting weights–trendy.

 They generally set a premium on weights and also adhere to compound moves, which I adore.

 It makes people work very hard.
 Lots of people–as well as athletes–have zero clue of what its like to train at a high intensity.

-It is difficult to knock whatever gets people that eager to train.
+But that being said, I also like how it’s difficult to knock whatever gets people that eager to train.

 What I Do Not Like About CrossFit